lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 });
 ```

-In frameworks like react, where you only have access to the equivalent of what is inside the loop, you depend on the framework extension points (the hooks in the case of React) to build this sort of mechanism and have very little control on the rendering scheduling.
+In frameworks like React, where you only have access to the equivalent of what is inside the loop, you rely on the framework extension points (the hooks in the case of React) to build this sort of mechanism, and have very little control over rendering scheduling.

 ## More function combinators to reduce the coupling.